jakaspeh/JDesigner/readme.md

 Examples
 ========

-Here are two figures which were made with the help of Jdesigner.
+Here are two figures which were made with the Jdesigner.

 The first one is a simple diagram: